How to build dynamic blocks in a flow email (new editor)

 Step 6: add an image

-To insert a dynamic image, you need to find the event variable for the image in the preview modal.
+To insert a dynamic image, find the event variable for the image in the preview modal.
 Often, this variable is listed under image, img, or src, but it depends on your integration.
 Here, it is under src: {{ event.extra.line_items.0.product.images.0.src }}.
 Apply the same adjustments to this variable as outlined in step five (replacing event.extra.line_items.0 with item).
 This is an event variable array within event.extra.line_items, which holds the images for this specific item.

 1. Once you have this variable, head to the column where you want to display the image (the left column, in this case).